 Key Stage 4 (Years 9, 10 and 11)

-GCSE Geography students currently follow the AQA B specification.
+GCSE Geography students currently follow the AQA specification.
 We believe the course provides an excellent study experience of the subject and creates a strong foundation for progression to A Level AQA Geography at Key Stage 5.
-Topics of study include Natural Hazards, Urban Environments, Coastal Environments and Tourism.
-Students will also undertake a fieldwork study as part of their controlled assessment component of the course, which is worth 25% of their final GCSE Grade.
+Topics of study include The Challenge of Natural Hazards, Urban Issues and Challenges, Physical Landscapes in the UK and The Changing Economic World.
+Students will also undertake a fieldwork study as part of the course which will be assessed through Geographical Applications accounting for 30% of the final GCSE grade.

 Geography: Carding Mill Valley